-- 25% of the value of your AVCs; or - your remaining available LSA;

-whichever is lower.
+- 25% of the value of your AVCs; or - your remaining lump sum allowance (LSA); whichever is lower.
 You can then use the remaining AVCs to buy an annuity (described in option (B) or (C) above).

-Or, you can choose to transfer some or all of your AVC fund to another approved pension arrangement (see the 'Your right to transfer your benefits out of the Scheme' section).
+Or, you can choose to transfer some or all of your AVC fund to another approved pension arrangement (see section 9 Your right to transfer your benefits out of the Scheme).